Organizationally unique identifier

 An organizationally unique identifier (OUI) is a 24-bit number that uniquely identifies a vendor, manufacturer, or other organization.

 OUIs are purchased from the Institute of Electrical and Electronics Engineers (IEEE) Registration Authority by the assignee (IEEE term for the vendor, manufacturer, or other organization).
-Only assignment from MA-L registry assigns new OUI.
-They are used to uniquely identify a particular piece of equipment through derived identifiers such as MAC addresses, Subnetwork Access Protocol protocol identifiers, World Wide Names for Fibre Channel devices or vendor blocks in EDID.
+Only an assignment from the MA-L registry assigns a new OUI.
+They are used to uniquely identify individual pieces of equipment through derived identifiers such as MAC addresses, Subnetwork Access Protocol protocol identifiers, World Wide Names for Fibre Channel devices or vendor blocks in EDID.

 In MAC addresses, the OUI is combined with a 24-bit number (assigned by the assignee of the OUI) to form the address.
 The first three octets of the address are the OUI.

 Representation and formatting conventions

 The following terms are defined (either implicitly or explicitly) in IEEE Standard 802-2001 for use in referring to the various representations and formats of OUIs and the identifiers that may be created using them.